African Union Chairman Macky Sall to attend G20 summit - officials | Headlines

 African Union Chairman Macky Sall to attend G20 summit - officials

+The summit in Bali takes place on Nov.
+15-16, overlapping the second week of the COP27 conference.
+Sall would have "two hats" at the meeting, representing both the African Union and Senegal, one of the officials said.
+One of the items he will want to discuss with G20 members is the Senegal JETP which was being negotiated at COP27, the official said.

-African Union Chairman and Senegal President Macky Sall plans to attend an upcoming G20 summit in Bali, two government officials said on Friday.
+African Union Chairman and Senegal President Macky Sall plans to attend an upcoming G20 summit in Bali, two government officials said on Friday, as Africa looks to hold wealthier nations to account for their climate pledges.

+The visit, his first to a G20 summit, will follow his attendance at the COP27 UN climate meeting in Egypt where he was one of the leading advocates for rich countries to contribute more cash to help Africa adapt to climate change.
+The summit in Bali takes place on Nov.
+15-16, overlapping the second week of the COP27 conference.

 The so-called Just Energy Transition Partnerships (JETP) were pioneered by South Africa's deal last year with countries including the United States, Britain, Germany and France providing funding to speed up its transition away from coal power.
-"He will be there at the conference and one of the agenda items he will be discussing with the G20 partners is the Senegal JETP," said the official.
+One of the items he will want to discuss with G20 members is the Senegal JETP which was being negotiated at COP27, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)